ez-sol/.github/profile/README.md

 # Ez Sol
 We develop sotware application where We are the first users of our products.We focus exclusively on developing products that solve real-world problems.

+## Our Process
+Just 1 thing, We follow Vibe-driven development having sleek UI frontends.
+That's all!
 <!--

 **Here are some ideas to get you started:**